 Treating Out of Control Sexual Behavior

-Two colleagues of mine in the American Association of Sex Educators, Counselors, and Therapists, Douglas Braun-Harvey and Michael Vigorito, have developed a treatment modality for what they refer to as out-of-control sexual behavior in their book on the topic.
-I say they refer to it that way, because the types of presenting issues they are treating are the same as those that may be referred to in the popular culture as Sexual Addictions (a term I have written about here, but which has no diagnostic validity and which another colleague, David Ley, in AASECT has written about in his book, the The Myth of Sex Addiction.
+Two colleagues of mine in the American Association of Sex Educators, Counselors, and Therapists, Douglas Braun-Harvey and Michael Vigorito, describe a treatment model for out-of-control sexual behavior (OCSB) in their book on the topic.
+The types of presenting issues they are treating are the same as those that may be referred to in the popular culture as sexual addictions (a term I have written about here).
+However, the term “sex addiciton” has no diagnostic validity.
+Another colleague, David Ley, in AASECT has written about the problems with “sex addiction” in his book, the The Myth of Sex Addiction.

-One core aspect of their treatment model is to resolve the challenge that psychologists have in determining what defines unhealthy sexuality without imposing personal values onto the client.
-This is challenge in the profession because there are limited and problematic diagnoses for sexual behavior problems.
-They resolve this dilemma defining healthy sexuality instead.
+One core aspect of the OCSB treatment model resolves the challenge that psychologists have in determining what defines unhealthy sexuality without imposing personal values on the client.
+This is a challenge in the profession because there are limited and problematic actual diagnoses for sexual behavior problems.
+Braun-Harvey and Vigorito resolve this dilemma by defining healthy sexuality instead of trying to define unhealthy sexuality.
 To do this, they utilize the World Health Organizations definition of healthy sexuality and glean from it six Sexual Health Principles.
 I now use those principles extensively in my practice and will share them here with brief descriptions.

 Consent refers to the willingness of all participants to engage in the sexual behavior and/or to bear witness to the sexual behavior they are engaging in.
 When people are engaging in nonconsensual sexual behaviors, another type of treatment (typically from a forensic psychologist).